wed3/soundcloud-youtube-uploader/README.md

 # SoundCloud to YouTube Uploader

-A Python command-line tool that uploads a permitted SoundCloud track to YouTube as a static cover-art video.
+A Python command line tool that uploads a SoundCloud track to YouTube as a static cover art video.

-It can fetch SoundCloud metadata, download the best available audio, render a cover-art video, upload to YouTube, set the thumbnail, and clean up temporary files afterward.
+It can fetch SoundCloud metadata, download the best available audio, render a cover art video, upload to YouTube, and set the thumbnail.

 ## Important

 Only upload tracks you own or have explicit permission to repost.

 This tool does not grant rights to upload copyrighted music.
-It only automates the upload workflow for permitted reposts.

 ## Disclaimer